jbjoeburns/IAC/Overview/IAC.md

 Essentially congifuration management but can be done on many instances over an entire ASG for example.

-# Diagram of IaS setup
+# Diagram of IaC setup

 ![ansiblescrsh.png](ansiblescrsh.png)